 The course focuses on a diverse range of thematic topics designed to develop an incredibly wide range of academic skills, including critical-thinking, collaboration, research and analysis, project management, independent learning and creativity.

 Open Minds is a rigorous and intellectually demanding course and as such a grade of Distinction should be considered an educational accolade of the highest order.
-That being said, the core aims of the course are to foster a curiosity about the world, a desire to take ownership of learning and a willingness to take risks and challenge themselves intellectually.
+That being said, the core aims of the course are to foster in students a curiosity about the world, a desire to take ownership of learning and a willingness to take risks and challenge themselves intellectually.
 As such, effort and creativity of thought will be highly rewarded.

 The course is suitable for high level or native English speakers and as such there will be no specific language teaching within the morning classes.
 However, the format of the classes will undoubtedly offer an excellent opportunity for non-native speakers to perfect their language skills through discussion, debate and high-level readings.
-The course is supported by an academic enrichment programmes of talks, plays, workshops and guest speakers that take place during the evenings and weekends throughout the course.
+The course is supported by an academic enrichment programme of talks, plays, workshops and guest speakers that take place during the evenings and weekends throughout the course.

 The course will be of particular interest to those who are coming from international schools and are looking to join a British private school or university or simply those who relish an academic challenge or are seeking educational inspiration and development.
 The course involves a pre-course task to assess the candidate’s suitability for the programme.